wjn1996/TransPrompt/README.md

 Our proposed framework is accepted by the main conference (long paper track) in EMNLP-2021.
 This code is the default multi-GPU version.
 We will teach you how to use our code in the following parts.

-Ps: We also commit the same code in [Alibaba EasyTransfer](https://github.com/alibaba/EasyTransfer).
+Ps: We also commit the code in [Alibaba EasyNLP](https://github.com/alibaba/EasyNLP/tree/master/examples/transprompt).

 ### 1. Data Preparation